vefunder/protocol-research-review/articles/TangibleDAO/Tangible-USDR.md

 (Source: [Tangible Docs](https://docs.tangible.store/))

 1. A user buys an item on Tangible’s marketplace.
 Smart contracts process the item price and storage fee where relevant.
 2. The TNFT is minted and sent to the user’s wallet.
 3. Concurrently, Tangible completes the purchase of the physical item through its partner supplier.
 4. The purchased item is shipped to a Tangible Vault for storage.

-In addition, besides minting new TNFTs through the primary store, Tangible also built a marketplace for secondary trading.
-Thus facilitating the buying and selling of existing TNFTs.
+In addition to minting new TNFTs through the primary store, Tangible also built a secondary marketplace that facilitates the trading of existing TNFTs.
 In this scenario, the buyer sends USDR and in return, the TNFT is transferred to their wallet.
 Tangible applies a 2.5% marketplace fee per trade.
 33.3% of the fee is used to buy and burn TNGBL tokens, and the remaining 66.6% is distributed to TNGBL stakers (3,3+ NFT holders).

 However, secondary market sales can be an issue for sellers who need liquidity immediately.
 The current system requires users to wait until a buyer is willing to pay for the goods.
 The team is working on a solution that should enable faster liquidations (not live yet).

-## Product Categories
+### Product Categories

 Four tokenized product [categories](https://docs.tangible.store/product-categories) are live on the platform.
 These are Gold, Wine, Watches, and Real Estate.
-For each category, Tangible is working with international suppliers.
+For each category, Tangible is working with the following international suppliers:

 For the trading and storing of gold bars, Tangible uses the service of [PX Precinox](https://pxgroup.com/en/companies/px-precinox/) in Switzerland.
 For wines, they collaborate with London-based [Bordeaux Index](https://bordeauxindex.com/), and for watches, they work with UK-based [BQ Watches](https://www.bqwatches.com/).

 In the case of real estate, Tangible creates local Special Purpose Vehicles (SPV).
 These are legal entities established for every property.
+SPVs manage the property by sourcing tenants, collecting rent, or managing repairs.
+All properties are leased out and rental yield is paid to the TNFT holder(s) in USDC.

-For instance, each UK-based property has its own [UK-SPV](https://find-and-update.company-information.service.gov.uk/advanced-search/get-results?companyNameIncludes=TNFT&companyNameExcludes=&registeredOfficeAddress=&incorporationFromDay=&incorporationFromMonth=&incorporationFromYear=&incorporationToDay=&incorporationToMonth=&incorporationToYear=&sicCodes=&dissolvedFromDay=&dissolvedFromMonth=&dissolvedFromYear=&dissolvedToDay=&dissolvedToMonth=&dissolvedToYear=).
+Each UK-based property has its own [UK-SPV](https://find-and-update.company-information.service.gov.uk/advanced-search/get-results?companyNameIncludes=TNFT&companyNameExcludes=&registeredOfficeAddress=&incorporationFromDay=&incorporationFromMonth=&incorporationFromYear=&incorporationToDay=&incorporationToMonth=&incorporationToYear=&sicCodes=&dissolvedFromDay=&dissolvedFromMonth=&dissolvedFromYear=&dissolvedToDay=&dissolvedToMonth=&dissolvedToYear=).
 This is done because real estate cannot be directly tokenized.
 However, legal entities can.
-Real estate TNFT holders get beneficial ownership over the SPV, which holds beneficial ownership over the property.
-Legal ownership of both, however, remains with Tangible’s legal entity (i.e. [BTS TNFT Limited](https://find-and-update.company-information.service.gov.uk/company/13591056), incorporated in the UK, Tangible also has an entity registered in the British Virgin Islands with the same name).
+Real estate TNFT holders get beneficial ownership over the SPV, which grants them beneficial ownership over the property.
+Legal ownership of both, however, remains with Tangible’s legal entity (i.e. [BTS TNFT Limited](https://find-and-update.company-information.service.gov.uk/company/13591056), incorporated in the UK.
+Tangible also has an entity registered in the British Virgin Islands with the same name).

-In addition, SPVs also manage the property.
-For example, sourcing tenants, collecting rent, or managing repairs.
-All properties are leased out and rental yield is paid to the TNFT holder(s) in USDC.

-## Fractional TNFTs
+### Fractional TNFTs

 Tangible Fractions are smaller fractions of a whole TNFT.
 This allows large ticket items (e.g. real estate) to be split into more affordable pieces.
 This way multiple owners can share the risks and rewards of an investment.
-To create fractionalized TNFTs, the complete TNFT is locked into a [smart contract vault](https://polygonscan.com/address/0x44100ed95c83ee1a669742dca58f9461fd8f9a78#code), that splits it into several Fractional TNFTs.
+To create fractionalized TNFTs, the complete TNFT is locked into a [smart contract vault](https://polygonscan.com/address/0x44100ed95c83ee1a669742dca58f9461fd8f9a78#code) that splits it into several Fractional TNFTs.
 The original TNFT can only be redeemed by collecting all the individual fractions.

-## TNGBL Token
+### TNGBL Token

 Tangible’s token [$TNGBL](https://www.coingecko.com/en/coins/tangible) has three main functions.
 It serves as a reward token (to incentivize usage of the marketplace and subsidize USDR yield), it has a revenue-sharing mechanism (to incentivize lock-ups of TNGBL), and lastly, it functions as a backing for USDR (i.e. it can be used to mint USDR).
 It does not have any governing rights so far.

 The max supply of [TNGBL](https://polygonscan.com/address/0x49e6a20f1bbdfeec2a8222e052000bbb14ee6007) is capped at 33M.
-The initial [distribution](https://docs.tangible.store/tangible-token-tngbl) foresees a majority allocation to the DAO and the community (70.8%).
+The initial [distribution](https://docs.tangible.store/tangible-token-tngbl) plan promises a majority allocation to the DAO and the community (70.8%).
 The rest is mostly reserved for the team, investors, advisors, and Tangible Labs.
 Another 1.25% were sold in an [IDO](https://www.youtube.com/watch?v=yS4C7440fjw) in April 2022 via [PeakDeFi](https://launchpad.peakdefi.com/).
 However, there is no distribution schedule or any information provided on how the “DAO share” will enter circulation.

 While officially capped at 33M, more TNGBL could theoretically be minted.
 An evaluation of the token contract via [GoPlusLabs](https://gopluslabs.io/token-security/137/0x49e6A20f1BBdfEeC2a8222E052000BbB14EE6007) reveals that:

 * **Change Balance** - The contract owner has the authority to modify the balance of tokens at other addresses, which may result in a loss of assets.
 * **Mint Function** - The contract may contain additional issuance functions, which can generate more tokens.